Pogromca-SCP/RandMadDocs/RandoLua/Events.md

 # Events

 ### OnLuaClose()
-Called when a new map is loaded or the server is closed.
+Called when the server is closed.

+### OnMapClose()
+Called before a new map is loaded.

 ### OnMatchStart()
 Called when the match starts.